1F47E/go-bitbox/README.md

 ## Why use a password instead of a key?

-AESpass uses the scrypt key derivation function to transform the user-provided password into a 32-byte key suitable for use with AES.
+AESpass uses the [scrypt](https://godoc.org/golang.org/x/crypto/scrypt) key derivation function to transform the user-provided password into a 32-byte key suitable for use with AES.

 ## How it works

-AESpass uses AES in Galois/Counter Mode (GCM) for encryption and decryption.
+AESpass uses [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode) for encryption and decryption.
 GCM is a mode of operation for symmetric key cryptographic block ciphers that provides authenticity and confidentiality.

 ## Usage